adilshads/signUpForm/README.md

 A sign up form that can be used to create an account and user profile for new users.

-# Table of Contents

-Include a table of contents to help readers navigate through different sections of the README.

 # Installations

 # Usage